m3rlin2/hasatellitetracker/README.md

 ## Options

-One you have set up an instance of the integration you also have additional options which can be configured by clicking "Options" on the integration.
+Once you have set up an instance of the integration you also have additional options which can be configured by clicking "Options" on the integration.

 ### Location Integrations